Cat Insurance Insights

 How much is comprehensive coverage for cats?

-Accident and Illness coverage for pets, which includes both accidents and illnesses, could cost you around $31 for cats monthly.
-It can be higher for breeds like Sphynx, Maine Coon, Persian and Devon Rex.
-(6)
+Accident and Illness coverage for pets, which includes both accidents and illnesses, could cost you around $46 for cats monthly.1 It can be higher for breeds like Sphynx, Maine Coon, Persian and Devon Rex.

-But Accident and Illness pet insurance policies do not cover routine wellness check-ups, dental cleaning, spaying/neutering, vaccinations, etc., but you can get reimbursed for these costs, too, by adding a preventive/wellness add-on to your policy.
+Accident and Illness pet insurance policies do not cover routine wellness check-ups, dental cleaning, spaying/neutering, vaccinations, etc., but you can get reimbursed for the eligible costs, too, by adding a preventive/wellness add-on to your policy.

 How much is a wellness add-on for cats?